sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 		"target": "urn:sdmx:org.sdmx.infomodel.categoryscheme.CategoryScheme=ECB:MOBILE_NAVI(1.0).07"
 	}

-### constraint
+### contentConstraint

 *Object*.
-There exists 2 specific types of constraints: content and attachment contraints which have specific restrictions and extension.
 The inclusion of a key or region in a constraint is determined by first processing the included key sets, and then removing those keys defined in the excluded key sets.
-If no included key sets are defined, then it is assumed the all possible keys or regions are included, and any excluded key or regions are removed from this complete set.
+If no included key sets are defined, then it is assumed that all possible keys or regions are included, and any excluded key or regions are removed from this complete set.

 See *[Common SDMX artefact properties](#common-sdmx-artefact-properties)*.